-3.15 Any action may be taken without a meeting of the Directors if a consent in writing setting forth the action so taken shall be signed by all of the Directors.
+4.15 Any action may be taken without a meeting of the Directors if a consent in writing setting forth the action so taken shall be signed by all of the Directors.

-ARTICLE 4: EXECUTIVE COMMITTEE BOARD OF DIRECTORS POSITIONS

-4.1 President: The President shall be the chief executive officer of the Corporation and, in general, shall supervise and control all of the business and affairs of the Corporation.
+ARTICLE 5: EXECUTIVE COMMITTEE BOARD OF DIRECTORS POSITION5.1 President: The President shall be the chief executive officer of the Corporation and, in general, shall supervise and control all of the business and affairs of the Corporation.
 He/she may sign, with the Secretary or any other proper Officer of the Corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments or documents which the Board of Directors has authorized to be executed; and he/she shall perform all such other duties as may be prescribed by the Board of Directors from time to time;

 Vice President: In the event of the death, resignation, or removal of the President, the person who serves as vice President shall assume the office of President until the Board of Directors elects a successor to the President and shall perform all such other duties as may be prescribed by the Board of Directors from time to time.